Download the latest release

 # Run with default bridge network (internet access)

-rnx run --network=bridge ping -c 3 google.com
+rnx job run --network=bridge ping -c 3 google.com

 # Create a test script